 Feel free to e-mail me if you cannot access material that is behind a paywall, or if you would like to see the latest version of a pre-print.

-McAuliffe, W.H.B., Burton-Chellew, M.N., & McCullough, M.E. (under review).
+McAuliffe, W.H.B., Burton-Chellew, M.N., & McCullough, M.E. (revise and resubmit).
 Learning whether to cooperate in novel social interactions.

 Pedersen, E.J., McAuliffe, W.H.B., Shah, Y., Tanaka, H., Ohtsubo, Y., & McCullough, M.E. (submitted).
 When and why do third parties punish outside of the lab?
 A cross-cultural recall study